 The countryside at Hughenden

-Hughenden offers variety in history and location.
-The Manor has stories to tell about its Victorian past and use during the Second World War.
-The stories in the woodland and parkland took longer to evolve and each season and type of weather gives a different chapter.
+Whilst Hughenden Manor has stories to tell about its Victorian past and role in the Second World War, the tales in the surrounding countryside go back much, much further.
+The hills, walks and woodlands change each season and every type of weather gives a different chapter.

 Take a stroll

 During the war, Hughenden was known as Hillside and most longer walks will include a slope or two.
 The reward for climbing higher is frequently a lovely view.
-The artists and photographers amongst you will probably want to pause not just to catch your breath but also capture the view.
+If you're an artist or photographer you will probably want to pause not just to catch your breath but also capture the view.
 Our colour coded waymarked walks are a great way to start exploring the estate.
-Our cafe in the stable yard makes a good start or finish point.
+And our cafe in the stableyard makes a good start or finish point.